VishaK-N/adf_project/README.md

 Thus, this project helps in understanding the data and helps the business stakeholders to take actions for the better cash flow, such as

-- total bill
+- Total bill
-- adjustment amount
+- Adjustment amount
-- amount paid
+- Amount paid
-- Remaining amount in the AR.
+- Remaining amount in the AR

 These data helps us to analyse the business even more in wide view and take better action for the good cash flow and reduce the collection period.

 action could be done:-
 - **regular follow-ups**
-- **automatedremainders**
+- **automated remainders**

 ## 🧰 Tech Stack